Privacy Violations

 • Your employer asked you to sign a form releasing the employer from any liability for making inquiries into your private credit history, driving record, or criminal record

-If your employer made a prohibited inquiry either before you were hired and/or while you were on the job, you may have been subjected to a privacy violation.
 If you’ve experienced any of the above privacy abuses or you believe your employer has infringed on your privacy—or you’re not sure and need advice—take action now.
 There’s no charge and everything is kept confidential.
-Contact us today—the employment law experts at Lawyers for Employee & Consumer Rights.